projectara/greybus-spec/source/operations.rst

     ========  ==============  ======  ==========      ===========================
-    0         size            2       Number          Size of this operation message 2         id              2       ID              Requestor-supplied unique request identifier 4         type            1       Number          Type of Greybus operation (protocol-specific) 5         status          1       Number          Operation result (response message only) 6         (pad)           2       0               Reserved (pad to 8 bytes)
+    0         size            2       Number          Size of this operation message 2         id              2       ID              Requestor-supplied unique request identifier 4         type            1       Number          Type of Greybus operation (Protocol-specific) 5         status          1       Number          Operation result (response message only) 6         (pad)           2       0               Reserved (pad to 8 bytes)
     ========  ==============  ======  ==========      ===========================

 The *size* includes the operation message header as well as any payload that follows it.
-As mentioned earlier, the meaning of a type value depends on the protocol in use on the connection carrying the message.
-Only 127 operations are available for a given protocol, 0x01..0x7f.
-Operation 0x00 is reserved as an invalid value for all protocols.
+As mentioned earlier, the meaning of a type value depends on the Protocol in use on the connection carrying the message.
+Only 127 operations are available for a given Protocol, 0x01..0x7f.
+Operation 0x00 is reserved as an invalid value for all Protocols.
 The high bit (0x80) of an operation type is used as a flag that distinguishes a request operation from its response.
 For requests, this bit is 0, for responses, it is 1.
 For example the request and response messages